freeCodeCamp/guide/src/pages/css/index.md

 A good start is the freeCodeCamp curriculum [Introduction to Basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css)

 The site [CSS Zen Garden](http://www.csszengarden.com/) is a great example how the same html can be styled to look totally unique.

+For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).